Colleges and Schools

 |Director of Executive M.B.A.
 Programs:||Randy Webb, M.B.A., University of Houston|

-The C. T. Bauer College of Business provides quality business education for over 4,000 undergraduate business majors and minors.
-The Bauer College has 63 full-time faculty with diverse backgrounds and major publications, and over 60 teaching assistants and adjunct faculty from the corporate community who teach and conduct research.
-Strategically placed in the fourth largest city in the United States, the Bauer College of Business offers in-class instruction that is industry-based, with unique internship and career opportunities.
+The Bauer College of Business provides quality business education for over 5,400 undergraduate business majors and minors.
+Located in the fourth largest city in the United States, the Bauer College of Business offers in-class instruction that is industry-focused, with unique internship and career opportunities.

-its high quality education, business environment, and scholarships, the
+Because of its high quality education, business environment, and significant

-Bauer College attracts high caliber students, including National Merit
+scholarship support, the Bauer College attracts high caliber students,

-The University of Houston attracts students from 114 different countries;
+Houston's diverse nature.
+The University of Houston attracts students

-over 400 of these international students are business majors.
+from 126 different countries; over 350 of these international students

-The Bauer College of Business is a fully accredited member of the International
+The Bauer College of Business is a fully accredited member of the AACSB

-institutions granting degrees in business, only 355 are accredited by
+U.S. institutions granting degrees in business, only 405 business programs

 The mission of the Bauer College is to provide leading undergraduate and graduate programs to educate current and future working professionals and business leaders for the city of Houston and the state of Texas.
 Undergraduate programs in the Bauer College are specifically designed to provide students with:

-This leading edge curriculum is designed to graduate students who are equipped for the demands of the 21st century economy, who have core business skills to be productive employees today, and who have the knowledge to continue to learn and develop with their advancing careers.
+This leading edge curriculum is designed to graduate students who are equipped for the demands of the 21st century economy, armed with the business skills to be productive employees in the business community.

 The Bauer College of Business provides services to help business students plan their education and career, and finance the cost of their education through scholarships.
 Computer support services are available through state-of-the-art computer labs.